Dionid/board-game-simulator/pixi/src/libs/tengine/README.md

                     1. ??? move previous body position without changing velocity
                     1. ???
 Reset cached impulse if the body has velocity along it OR warm the next iteration (by reducing it)

+# How Entity must compose

+1. Position
+1. Velocity
+1. Acceleration
+1. Scale
+1. Rotation
+1. View
+    1. Offset
+    1. Scale
+    1. Type
+        1. Sprite
+        1. Graphics
+            1. Shape
+1. Collider Set
+    1. Collider
+        1. Type
+        1. Offset
+        1. Shape
+    1. ...
+1. RigidBody
+    1. Type (Static, Kinematic, Dynamic)
+    1. Offset
+    1. Mass
+1. View
+    1. Offset
+    1. Type (Sprite / Graphics)
+    1. ???
+Pivot

+## Problems

+1. What if I want to create cloud, that will be moving, using tweens, but I don't won't to apply physics to it